jtheck314/CS354GroupProject/Runner/README.md

 - ./README.md (not needed to run)

 All these files can be found on our project's [Github Page](https://github.com/Donny208/CS354GroupProject/tree/main/Runner).
+Download them and have them ready for the project setup.

 ## R Environment
 Once you have all these files you will need to be able to run them.
 R can be difficult to run on a console, so our group used the program RStudio which can be downloaded [here](https://rstudio.com/products/rstudio/download/).

+## Project Setup
 Once the program is downloaded, create a project with the exact same file structure as listed above.
 Once you have done this, simply run the runner.R program.